YOU ARE BOUVÉ

 In addition, it can be integrated into the psychology undergraduate degree program.
 Personnel who work in the EI field may pursue the certificate program in the context of their employment.

-Courses are team-taught by faculty from the following disciplines: school, counseling, and developmental psychology; speech language pathology and audiology; physical therapy; special/education; and nursing.
-As a result, students experience the team approach that is current practice in the field.
-Completion of the program leads to the required state certification for early intervention personnel at the advanced provisional level.
+Courses are taught by faculty and speakers from the following disciplines: school pyschology, counseling, and developmental psychology; speech language pathology; physical therapy; and beyond.
+As a result, students experience an interdisciplinary approach that reflects current best practice in the Early Intervention field.
+Completion of the program leads to state certification at the advanced provisional level, which greatly benefits clinicians seeking subsequent certification upon employment.

-If you have questions or concerns regarding professional licensure, please contact program manager Jonathan Iris-Wilbanks.
+If you have questions or concerns regarding professional licensure, please contact program director Shannon Whittley.

 Degree type: